searxng/searxng/docs/admin/installation-granian.rst

 .. note::

-   Granian will be the future replacement for :ref:`searxng uwsgi` in SearXNG.
+   Granian will be the future replacement for :ref:`zhensa uwsgi` in Zhensa.
    At the moment, it's only officially supported in the :ref:`installation container`.